 However, M-dwarfs are particularly prone to bad convergence in the CCV computation if the RV range is large.
 It is not recommended to derive RVs using an RV range larger than 20 km/s for M dwarfs.

-When computing the radial velocity of the same target over a certain period of time, it is important to use the same template (mask_table_id) to remove systematic effects between measurements at different epochs.
+When computing the radial velocity of the same target over a certain period of time, it is important to use the most updated version of the same template (mask_table_id) to remove systematic effects between measurements at different epochs.